richi235/jitter-graphs/README.md

 ![A jitter distribution diagram](./example/cpdv_dist.png)

+You can provide several parameters to the distribution subcommand to control how exactly the diagram is drawn and make it better at illustrating your data.
+See `cpdv_diagram.py distribution -h` and the examples below for details.

 This was done with my normal home internet connection and show that there is relatively little reaordering.
 So overall the path is giving a good service to my packets.
 Please note that those big delay spice must not necesarrily be from network delay but also because the application might have waited to send the next packet for some reason.